 Environmental or conservation volunteering is not quite like social volunteering projects.
 Usually for a social or charitable project, the benefit to the local community is already obvious, and the community might be willing to absorb the cost of hosting you in exchange for the skills or resources you bring.

-However, conservation voluntourism often is about demonstrating to a community, the greater value of their environmental resources when left protected, or at least managed sustainably.
+However, conservation voluntourism is often about demonstrating to a community, the greater value of their environmental resources when left protected, or at least managed sustainably.
 And that is why the project will usually try to buy services from the local people.

 TME Retreats, Dhigurah